bluebell2505/bluebell2505/README.md

 <h1 align="center">Hi 👋, I'm Vasundhara Dixit</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

+- As a former sportsperson transitioning into the tech field, I bring a unique blend of discipline, perseverance, and a passion for innovation to my work. <br>

+- Pursuing B.Tech in Computer Science Engineering with specializations in IoT, Cyber Security, and Blockchain Technology in VIIT <br>

 - 🌱 I’m currently learning **backend development**

 - 📫 How to reach me **vdixit2505@gmail.com**